 Actually, it’s even better than money because it’s tax-deferred money that you can invest and grow, taking advantage of compound interest!

 Phew…I’m out of breath…please, never miss out on an employer match…for me…(I need to do more cardio…)

 What do you think?
-Do you invest in your 401k?
+Do you invest in and max out your 401k?
 Do you think everyone should?
 Is there any reason not to invest in it?
 Let me know in the comments below!